jjomarron/Overall/CTA.md

 ## Takeaways

 This project highlights the familiar story of how the same occurence does not impact all Chicagoans equally.
-According to the results, rideshares and the increased white population are causing a crisis-level decline in daily bus rides (~15%).
+According to the results, rideshares and the increasing white population are causing a crisis-level decline in daily bus rides (~15%) which is dragging down overall ridership as well (~9%).
 While trains are managing a modest increase, the hit to bus rides is worrisome as it portends a "death spiral" if the fares collected keep declining.
-Furthermore, while we see downtown and its surrounding neighborhoods (as well as its predominantly white ones) benefit from rideshares and increased ridership, it is Chicago's West and South sides that are losing train riders.
+Furthermore, while we see downtown and its surrounding neighborhoods (as well as its predominantly white ones) benefit from rideshares and increased ridership, it is Chicago's West and South sides that are losing train riders and being left behind.

-Beyond just identifying where and what trends exist in relation to CTA ridership, these results call in to question policy choices that are external to public transportation.
-Since Rahm Emanuel became mayor, the city has catered more and more to business interests and young, urban professionals.
+Beyond just identifying where and what trends exist in relation to CTA ridership, these results call in to question policy choices that are deemed external to public transportation.
+Over the last decade, the city of Chicago has catered more and more to business interests and young, urban professionals.
 This pro-business drive has undoubtedly contributed to a demographic shift in the city that has resulted in more white professionals who are generally more comfortable taking an Uber than they are riding the CTA.
 In order to correctly evaluate development decisions and gentrification, it is imperative that the city considers the public transit impacts as well.

 ## Gaps and Further Questions

-To further improve on my research, I identified the following areas where gaps existed or required further questions
+To further improve on my research, I identified the following areas where gaps existed or required further questioning

 * There is a lack of tracking crime data on the CTA which could affect rider sentiment and ridership numbers
 * Rideshare regressors are just indicator variables